b3rt1ng/NOVA/README.md

 > R: Just save the [manuf](https://gitlab.com/wireshark/wireshark/raw/master/manuf) file on the same folder as NOVA and just name it "manuf".
 The script will then be able to use it.

 > *Q: Why can I select my own device ? isn't it dangerous ?
 > R: I will disable the ability to do this later.
 It Should not do anything bad tho.
 Still, you can choose to target the gateway by selecting multiple devices.
-This is not a problem but for the moment, it's not usefull since i didn't worked on the mitm attack yet.
+This is not a problem but for the moment, it's not usefull since I didn't worked on the mitm attack yet.

 _NOTE_: Because I want the script to be easy to modify and understandale to everyone, I do not make my programming object oriented. sorry :(